International Nurses Day: United States and Canada (National Nursing Week)

 The U.S. celebrates National Nursing Week each year from 6 May to 12 May (the birthday of Florence Nightingale).
 Canada celebrates National Nursing Week each year during the week that includes 12 May.
 The Canadian Minister of Health instituted National Nursing Week in Canada in 1985.

+Vietnam

+Since 1990s, Nurses have recognized the international nurse day.
+Officially, Viet Duc University Hospital, Hanoi, Vietnam, The Board of Director approved anniversary of international nurse day on May 12, 2015.
+Since 2018 Department of Health issues, the first announcement encourage all health care hospital and facility host event or meeting for the international nurse day all over of Vietnam.

+Iran

+After the Iranian revolution, the birthday of Zaynab bint Ali was designated as Nurses' Day.